King Halo: 2000: Five-year old season

 King Halo's first race of the season was the February Stakes.
 He was the most favored given his pedigree and hopes for paving a new path.
 However, the horse was in post position 1, which meant that the horse would have sand all over him, leading to the horse to not go forward, leading to the horse to finish at 13th place.
 Sakaguchi was met with criticism over this, but his desire to make the horse a GI horse was unwavering.
 For the next Takamatsunomiya Kinen, the horse returned to Shibata, who won the race from the outside passing the likes of Agnes World and Black Hawk at the very last moment.
 Sakaguchi had cried in front of the camera upon the victory.
 In a twist of irony, King Halo's original jockey, Fukunaga, was riding the second-place horse, Divine Light.

 After the Takamatsunomiya Kinen, the horse came in third at the Yasuda Kinen, the highest for any Japanese horse of that race, with Fukunaga back as his jockey.
 In autumn, Shibata once again rode King Halo, but did not make an impressive showing with him finishing 7th on both the Sprinters Stakes and the Mile Championship.
 However, drove itself in to fourth place at his final race, the Arima Kinen.

-While King Halo was only able to win a sprint race when looking at his GI race, the horse was able to show mixed results for mile race, medium race, and stayer races.
-The horse, whose track records can not be described simply by discussing the horse's distance aptitude.
+While King Halo was only able to win a sprint race out of all of his GI races, the horse was able to show mixed results for mile, medium, and stayer races.